2023 bands include:

-We will again be hosting the Michigan Dynamometer Association Horse Pulls on Sunday, September 18.
+We will again be hosting the Michigan Dynamometer Association Horse Pulls on Sunday of the festival.
 Lightweights will begin at noon with Heavyweights to follow.

 Going on All Three Days of Flat Rock Creek Festival Fall Festival